 - The film The Brain Machine, in which all four subjects are given the treatment.

-- Night of the Lepus actually got that right.
+- Night of the Lepus actually got this right.
 Now if only the annoying kid would not have swapped two rabbits, the film would never have happened.

 - Averted in, of all things, the Z-Grade Minimum Opus UKM: The Ultimate Killing Machine, in which a group of 4-F "volunteers" are injected with a defective Super Soldier Serum without being informed just what it is they've "volunteered" for.
 The plot hinges on the fact that the four subjects were given varying doses of the Crazy Juice — and none of them know which one of them received just plain saline, as the control.